-The Guinness Book of Records no longer officially recognises sleeplessness records.
+The Guinness Book of Records no longer recognises sleeplessness records.
 There’s a very good reason for this, as not sleeping can have a negative effect on your health and the nice people at Guinness understandably don’t want that on their conscience.

 Before they stopped, their officially recognised longest time without sleep was 264 hours (just over 11 days), achieved by 17-year-old American student Randy Gardner in 1964 as part of a school science project.